slavenf/sfl-library/doc/static_unordered_flat_set.md

     `std::distance(first, last) <= capacity()`

     **Effects:**
-    Constructs an empty container and inserts elements from the range `[first, last)`.
+    Constructs the container with the contents of the range `[first, last)`.

+    If multiple elements in the range have keys that compare equivalent, then the first element is inserted.

     **Note:**
     This overload participates in overload resolution only if `InputIt` satisfies requirements of [*LegacyInputIterator*](https://en.cppreference.com/w/cpp/named_req/InputIterator).